pingcap/docs-cn/transaction-isolation-levels.md

 ### Difference between TiDB and MySQL Repeatable Read

 The Repeatable Read isolation level in TiDB differs from that in MySQL.
 The MySQL Repeatable Read isolation level does not check whether the current version is visible when updating, which means it can continue to update even if the row has been updated after the transaction starts.
-In contrast, if the row has been updated after the transaction starts, the TiDB transaction is rolled back and retried.
-Transaction Retries in TiDB might fail, leading to a final failure of the transaction, while in MySQL the updating transaction can be successful.
+In contrast, if the row has been updated after the transaction starts, the TiDB optimistic transaction is rolled back and retried.
+Transaction retries in TiDB's optimistic concurrency control might fail, leading to a final failure of the transaction, while in TiDB's pessimistic concurrency control and MySQL, the updating transaction can be successful.

-The MySQL Repeatable Read isolation level is not the snapshot isolation level.
-The consistency of MySQL Repeatable Read isolation level is weaker than both the snapshot isolation level and TiDB Repeatable Read isolation level.

 ## Read Committed isolation level